Who of us isn’t looking to spend less and save more money?

 Health flex spending accounts?
 Transportation reimbursement?
 Tuition reimbursement?

 If you’re not familiar with these programs, talk to your HR department right away.
-Otherwise, you may be missing out on valuable discounts.
+Otherwise, you may be missing out on valuable opportunities to spend less and save more money.

 12. Subscribe to retailer email lists.